Percival33/nba-api/README.md

 - `--season` parameter is **required**.
 Seasons are represented by the year they began.
 For example, 2018 represents season 2018-2019

 - `--output` parameter is optional.
 The default value is `stdout`.
-Otherwise output.\* file will be created.
+Otherwise, output.\* file will be created.

   Possible parameters: